vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/Tools/README.md

 Earlier versions of these scripts checked versions of VCF components, and versions of PowerCLI.
 These checks were unreliable and presented problems for a number of users, especially where PowerCLI modules were installed manually, or where environments had mixed versions.
 As such, the checks have been removed, and now rely on your judgment.

-Many organizations treat PowerShell and PowerCLI as a threat and block it on desktops.
-While it is true that attackers could use PowerShell, it is also a tremendous way for legitimate administrators to do work quickly, and that work helps secure environments from the threats that the organizations are concerned with.
-We encourage the information security staff inside organizations to work with VCF and vSphere administrators to find a way to allow this behavior on the select desktops or systems VCF administrators use to manage their environments.
+Many organizations block PowerShell and PowerCLI on desktops.
+Attackers can use PowerShell, but administrators use it to secure environments quickly.
+We encourage information security staff to allow it on the specific systems administrators use to manage vSphere.

 ### Step 1: Connection Requirements